akashrai2003/intelunnati_Trailblazers/README.md

 our organiztion aims to help ensure peace and sanity.

 # Team Members
-All of us are E.C.E undergrads at NMIT
+All of us are E.C.E undergrads at 'NMIT'
--Akash Rai
+- Akash Rai
--Harsh Ranjan
+- Harsh Ranjan
--Ankur
+- Ankur

 # Fake news detection
 In this project, we have used various natural language processing techniques and machine learning algorithms